 - Diaper disposing sacks – keep about 15 to 20 bags or more in your carry-on for diaper

 - Hand and face wipe because with kids, you need them.

 Organize all of these changing station essentials in a freezer-size Ziploc and put it in your backpack.

-Update: I just had a long vacation with kids and we had to take about 5 flights in about 15 days.
-It was crazy, yet fun!
+Update: I just had a long vacation with kids, and we had to take about five flights in about 15 days.
+It was crazy yet fun!
 I had experienced a few TSA security delays.
 Every time it was something different.

 One more thing that was different this time was diaper rash cream.
-In a couple of security scans, diaper rash cream was concerning for them.
+Diaper rash cream was concerning for them in a couple of security scans.

-Finally, if you have kids’ snacks, baby food, or packaged yogurt, make sure you take it out and put it in the tray to save time and easy scan.
+Finally, if you have kids’ snacks, baby food, or packaged yogurt, make sure you take it out and put it in the tray to save time and make an easy scan.

-Laptops, tablets, and iPads should be out of cover for serious scans such as for the US if you are traveling from any other country.
-Most international flights depend on where you are heading.
+Laptops, tablets, and iPads should be out of cover for serious scans, such as for the US if you are traveling from any other country.
+Most international flights depending on where you are heading.

 4. An Extra outfit for mom and the baby

 An extra outfit for your baby and an extra shirt for yourself.
-If you have long flight hours like international flights then you might want to keep a full extra outfit for yourself too.
+If you have long flights like international flights, you might want to keep a full extra outfit for yourself too.